 Keep your core engaged all the way through the movement, don't drop your shoulders and be mindful of the negative movement (when you lower your body).
 The slower you can perform pull ups – within reason – the longer the muscle activation, meaning you will see results sooner.

 Depending on the weights you use, you'll perform this exercise slightly differently but the one thing is for sure: aim for a deep squat, using your glutes and quads for the movement, not your lower back.
-The back is kept straight through the movement.
+Keep the core engaged and your back straight throughout the movement.

 If you are doing barbell back squats, rest the bar on the traps and not your neck so you won't put a lot of pressure on the spine.
 As for goblet squats – kettlebell in hand in front of your chest – try not to lean forward too much to avid lower back strain.